ietf-rats-wg/eat/draft-ietf-rats-eat.md

 i.e., it has no keys distinct from the attester producing the surrounding token.
 Claims are represented as a Claims-Set.
 Submodule claims represented in this way are secured by the same mechanism as the enclosing token (e.g., it is signed by the same attestation key).

-The encoding of a submodule Claims-Set MUST be the same as the encoding as the surrounding EAT.
+The encoding of a submodule Claims-Set MUST be the same as the encoding as the surrounding EAT, e.g., all submodule Claims-Sets in a CBOR-encoded token must be CBOR-encoded.

-#### Nested-Token {#Nested-Token}

-The Nested-Token type provides a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
-Claims are represented in a signed EAT token.
-Inclusion of a signed
-EAT as a claim cryptographically binds the EAT to the surrounding token.
-If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.

-A nested token need not use the same encoding as the enclosing token.
-This enables composite devices to be built without regards to the encoding used by components.
-Thus, a CBOR-encoded EAT can have a JSON-encoded EAT as a nested token and vice versa.

 #### Detached Submodule Digest

-The Detached-Submodule-Digest type is similar to a Claims-Set submodule, except a digest of the Claims-Set is included in the claim with the Claims-Set contents conveyed separately.
+The Detached-Submodule-Digest type is similar to a submodule Claims-Set, except a digest of the Claims-Set is included in the claim with the Claims-Set contents conveyed separately.
 The separately conveyed Claims-Set is called a detached claims set.
-The input to the digest algorithm is the byte-string wrapped encoded form of the detached Claims-Set.
+The input to the digest algorithm is directly the CBOR or JSON-form of the Claims-Set for the submodule.
+There is no byte-string wrapping or base 64 encoding.

 The data type for this type of submodule is an array consisting of two data items: an algorithm identifier and a byte string containing the digest.
 The hash algorithm identifier is always from the COSE Algorithm registry, {{IANA.COSE.Algorithms}}.
 Either the integer or string identifier may be used.
 The hash algorithm identifier is never from the JOSE Algorithm registry.

 A detached EAT bundle, described in {{DEB}}, may be used to convey detached claims sets and the EAT containing the corresponding detached digests.
 The EAT format, however, doesn't require use of a detached EAT bundle.
 Any other protocols may be used to convey detached claims sets and the EAT containing the corresponding detached digests.
-Note that since detached Claims-Sets are signed, protocols conveying them must make sure they are not modified in transit.
+Detached Claims-Sets must not be modified in transit, else validation will fail.

+#### Nested-Token {#Nested-Token}

+The Nested-Token type provides a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
+Claims are represented in a signed EAT token.

+Inclusion of a signed EAT as a claim cryptographically binds the EAT to the surrounding token.
+If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.

+A nested token need not use the same encoding as the enclosing token.
+This enables composite devices to be built without regards to the encoding used by components.
+Thus, a CBOR-encoded EAT can have a JSON-encoded EAT as a nested token and vice versa.

 ## Claims Describing the Token